Rhône's 10th constituency

 The 10th constituency of the Rhône (French: Dixième circonscription du Rhône) is a French legislative constituency in the Rhône département.
 Like the other 576 French constituencies, it elects one MP using a two round electoral system.

 Description

-The 10th constituency of the Rhône lies to the west of Lyon.
+The 10th constituency of the Rhône is located to the west of Lyon.
 It includes the suburb of Saint-Genis-Laval on the western bank of the Rhône as well as some more sparsely populated rural areas further from the city.

 Until 2017 the voters of the 10th had consistently returned conservative deputies to the National Assembly.